Granicus Software Engineer Salary in India | ₹710K-₹2.32M+ | Levels.fyi

 The median Software Engineer compensation in India package at Granicus totals ₹2.32M per year.
-View the base salary, stock, and bonus breakdowns for Granicus's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Granicus's total compensation packages.
 Last updated: 9/30/2025

 Company